SentryMan/module-directive-bug/README.md

 ```

 ## Expected result:
-I should be able to get the `requires` directives from the `ModuleElement` without failing compilation Code should generated and compile without error when `ModuleElement#getDirectives` is called.
+I should be able to get the `requires` directives from the `ModuleElement` without failing compilation.

 ## Actual Result:
 The code generates fine, and I can see the `requires` directives from the element, but `module-info.java` suddenly fails to compile.